 Here are a few tips to help you get perfect muffins every time:

 - Don't overmix the batter.
 After adding in the dry ingredients, mix the batter until just combined.
 If you overmix, the batter will develop too much gluten, causing the finished muffins to taste tough and chewy.
-For light and soft muffins, go easy on the mixing towards the end of this recipe.
+For light and soft muffins, go easy on the mixing after adding in the dry ingredients.

 - Use a cookie scoop to portion the muffin batter into the tin.
-To get a consistent size on all the muffins, I prefer to use a cookie scoop to distribute the batter.
-When making muffins, you want to fill the muffin cups about ¾ of the way full so that the muffins rise well in the oven.
+To get a consistent size on all the muffins, I prefer to use a cookie scoop to portion out the batter.
+It also helps you avoid making a mess and getting muffin batter everywhere!

 - Use a toothpick to see when the muffins are ready.
 The best way to determine when these muffins have finished baking is to insert a toothpick or cake tester directly in the center of a muffin.
 If the toothpick comes out clean (with no liquid), then it’s time to remove the pan from the oven.